darktable-org/luadocs/content/lua.scripts.manual/scripts/contrib/rate_group.md

 ## Description

-Script to provide shortcuts for rating or rejecting all images within a group;
+Provide shortcuts for rating or rejecting all images within a group;
 particularly useful for RAW+JPEG shooters employing a star rating workflow like the below: